 This post contains affiliate links.

-There are so many great resources for travel bloggers if you know where to look.
-If you’re feeling a bit overwhelmed about where to begin, start with this list.
-I’ll take you through the resources for travel bloggers that I recommend and help you find the tools you need to become a successful blogger.
+There are so many great blogging resources out there if you know where to look.
+If you’re feeling a bit overwhelmed about where to begin, this list will help you discover some of the top resources and tools you need to become a successful blogger.

-By using many of the things on this list I’ve grown Slight North from zero to over 10,000 page views per month in only 1.5 years, and you can do the same.
+By using many of the things on this list I’ve grown Slight North from zero to over 20k page views per month over the past two years, and you can do the same.
 All it takes it some hard work, consistent posting, and knowledge of the tools that will help you the most.

 Ready to begin?